cds-snc/exploration-documentation/ExplorationSprintGuide.md

 ##### Phase 2: Data input and group analysis

 1. **Heads down data input:** The Sprint Organizer will ask each team member to review a selection of the interviews and put the findings from them into the analysis template.
-Document team member assignments in the [scheduling sheet](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit).
+Document team member assignments in the [scheduling sheet (internal link only)](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit).
 During heads down time, each team member will review the notes from their assigned interview(s) as well as insights from the debrief and scoring guide on those topics.
-They will identify relevant findings (highlight) then add each of these identified findings to [the analysis airtable](https://airtable.com/invite/l?inviteId=invquuHIjL1BoxwUW&inviteToken=b35d24b4530f8f9c997f96d5290be718962ffe86192640c0232824cbf3b7973f) spreadsheet.
+They will identify relevant findings (highlight) then add each of these identified findings to [the analysis airtable (internal link only)(https://airtable.com/invite/l?inviteId=invquuHIjL1BoxwUW&inviteToken=b35d24b4530f8f9c997f96d5290be718962ffe86192640c0232824cbf3b7973f) spreadsheet.
 Each finding, whether interview excerpt or other observation, should make up only one row of the spreadsheet.

 2. **Group analysis:** In a group session, team members will then categorize each excerpt into predefined categories based on the enabling conditions and product phases.